she/her

 My Story

-So if someone isn’t treated fairly at work, or if they’re having a hard time finding a job, it affects their finances, and their sense of self.
+Our identities are often intertwined with our work, and many people spend more time with their co-workers than they do with their families.
+If someone is being mistreated in the workplace or having a hard time finding a job, it’s not only their finances that are impacted – it’s also their sense of self.
 That’s why I’m determined to make companies comply with the law and deliver on their responsibilities to their employees.

 Contact